 survives all and any terms.
 Upon certain breaches and the statutory conditions for contract termination, according to the Chinese law

 can be terminated.

-Our Chinese law firm can help you draw up any necessary power of attorney.
+Our legal advisors can help you draw up any necessary power of attorney.
 Depending on your specific business or personal purpose, our Chinese lawyers will advise you what rights and limitations are best to be used in a power of attorney.

 How a power of attorney is issued in China

 The validity of a power of attorney in China

 depends on an important step, and that is to sign the document at the public notary and then to be sent for authentication to the Department of Foreign Affairs and Trade in China.
 The next step is to send the document to the Chinese Embassy for validity.
 Even if it is a three-stage procedure extremely important, the power of attorney